RomainFallet/nas-raspberry-nextcloud/README.md

 # Create a symbolic link to map the datas from the RAID volume to the micro-SD card
 sudo ln -s /mnt/md0/user-data /home/userdata

+# Rerun Mailinabox setup to ensure everything is taking infos from the right place
+sudo mailinabox
 ```